bkesterbyld/fabulous-oregano/content/pages/index.md

     title: Enterprise data sharing without worries
     content: >
-      Bitdomains are a secure cloud data sharing and management spaces between your systems and other parties that need data
+      Bitdomains are a secure cloud data sharing and management spaces between your systems and other departments, systems and partners that need data
     actions:
       - label: Learn More
         url: /features